Cottesloe, Western Australia: Rail

+Sport

+Sport is a large part of the Cottesloe lifestyle, and the suburb is home to many sport clubs based in the area.

 Politics

 From 1901 to 1968 and from 1974 to 1980 Cottesloe was part of the Fremantle electorate, since 1934 a notional Labor seat.
-Its most prominent member was wartime Prime Minister John Curtin, a Cottesloe resident.
+Its most prominent member was wartime prime minister John Curtin, a Cottesloe resident.

 Since 1980, it has been part of the federal division of Curtin.
-Curtin is regarded as a safe seat for the centre-right Liberal Party, which has held the seat continually since its inception, with the exception of a period from 1995 to 1998 when former Liberal member Allan Rocher held the seat as an independent.
-The current member is Celia Hammond.
-In the parliament of Western Australia, its Legislative Assembly electoral district is Cottesloe, held consecutively by three Liberal Party leaders, currently David Honey.
+Curtin is regarded as a safe seat for the centre-right Liberal Party, which has held the seat continually since its inception, with the exception of a period from 1995 to 1998 when former Liberal member Allan Rocher held the seat as an independent and since 2022 when the current independent member Kate Chaney was elected.
+In the parliament of Western Australia, its Legislative Assembly electoral district is Cottesloe, held by Sandra Brewer.

 Notable residents

 John Curtin, Prime Minister of Australia for much of World War II, was local federal member of parliament from 1928 to 1931 and 1934 to 1945.
 He lived in Cottesloe from 1918 until his death in office in 1945.
 Curtin's house in Jarrad Street is vested in the National Trust of Australia (WA) and Curtin University.
 During 2008 there was a suggestion that the house be relocated to the Curtin University grounds but the decision was made that the house remain in Cottesloe.
 In May 2009 the federal government announced that it would provide a grant of $580,000 to the National Trust to restore the house.

+Kathleen Hope Barnes, a leading Australian nurse, was born here in 1909.

 Claude de Bernales was a mining entrepreneur who in 1911 bought Attorney-General Richard Pennefather's 1898 Federation Queen Anne house, naming it Overton Lodge.
 In 1936 it was rebuilt as a 30-room Inter-war Spanish Mission style residence, designed by Bernard Evans.
 It was bought for £30,000 by the Town of Cottesloe in 1950 and renamed the Cottesloe War Memorial Town Hall and Civic Centre.

 Former West Coast Eagles premiership player Chris Mainwaring lived in Cottesloe before his death on 1 October 2007.